-2.4 Transition to Value-Based Care IoT Wearable Devices in Maternity Healthcare for Low-Resource Countries.

-According to (Azubuike et al., 2023) Wearable devices are used in maternity to foster remote medication and monitoring.
+Wearable devices are used in maternity to foster remote medication and monitoring.
 Monitoring the mother and child's well-being has its application with IoT devices.
 The use of smartphones and mobile health sensors in wearable devices has been on the increase.
-This trend is particularly significant in the development of wearable IoT technology for maternity care, which encompasses a wide range of applications.
+This trend is particularly significant in the development of wearable IoT technology for maternity care, which encompasses a wide range of applications (Cite).
 These applications include preconception care, managing gestational diseases, remote health monitoring, providing prenatal care, offering patient education, predicting foetal health status, predicting preeclampsia, and detecting prenatal depression.
 By leveraging wearable IoT technology, healthcare providers can offer more personalized and efficient care to pregnant women, reducing the risk of complications and improving maternal and foetal outcomes.
 Wearables are increasingly used to monitor patients with chronic illnesses who require continuous monitoring.
 In major mobile application stores like Play Store, there are thousands of mHealth applications available that can be used for wellness management, disease management, self- diagnosis, and notifications for medical consultations.
 During antenatal care management, health applications such as Band by Scripts, OpenSRP, PANDA, PotM, and mHealth Guatemala are commonly used.
 These apps include features such as foetal age, maternal age, blood type, delivery number, and some illnesses that are related to pregnancy age in other to provide comprehensive monitoring and management of pregnant women.

-2.5 Demand sensing and digital tracking for maternal child health (MCH) in Uganda: a pilot study for ‘E+TRA health’.

-According to (Wang et al., 2022) The focus of this study is to analyze information flow and design a health information technology solution to address gaps in the last mile supply chain associated with MCH in the Ugandan health system The system we proposed is an all-in-one solution that can be used without access to the Internet.
+The focus of this study is to analyze information flow and design a health information technology solution to address gaps in the last mile supply chain associated with MCH in the Ugandan health system(cite).
+The system we proposed is an all-in-one solution that can be used without access to the Internet.
 We created a local network that can exchange information within the facility.
 The system is a local cloud-based system coded in PHP, HTML, JavaScript, and CSS backed with SQL databases.
 The proposed architecture uses a cloud-based centralized database.
 Data collection is done on Android tablets using an open-source application, OpenDataKit.
 Compared to computers/laptops, tablets are cheaper and more portable.
 They have longer battery lives, lasting more than 10 hours.
 This is critical in places with limited power resources.
 Multiple tablets can be issued to enter data simultaneously.
 They are all connected to a local wi-fi network via multiple routers that cover different departments/wards.
 Data collected on those Android tablets are pushed automatically to the centralized SQL database located in a laptop.
 The laptop is hosting a web server with SQL database, and an OpenDataKit server using Apache TomCat.
 Data is then visualized on a website that is accessible from any device connected to the wi-fi network.
 The routers can be connected to a 4G modem to connect to the Internet, so that we can remotely troubleshoot the system and access reports via TeamViewer or other remote-control applications.